Use your home’s equity

 Redrawing from your home loan for renovations may be another option, but it depends on how much you have available to redraw.
 Not all loans have a redraw option; they’re available only on our variable rate home loans but not our fixed rate loans.
 See how much you can redraw in your internet banking.

-If you choose this option the balance on your loan will increase and that means you pay more interest and your repayments are likely to increase.
+If you choose this option the balance on your loan will increase.
+That means you pay more interest and your repayments are likely to increase.

 Use a line of credit